DrekiDegga/fulcrum-install/README.md

   cat /var/log/fulcrum.log
   ```

-Notes
+## Notes

 - Performance: Optimized for 16+ cores, 32 GB RAM.
 Adjust cache, db-max-mem, and db-num-shards for your hardware.
 - Security: Uses # for comments in fulcrum.conf (e.g., # High-capacity client limit).

+## Contributing
-ContributingSubmit issues or pull requests for improvements, especially for alternative Electrum servers (e.g., Electrs, Esplora) or additional Debian versions.LicenseMIT License.
-See LICENSE for details.Instructions
+Submit issues or pull requests for improvements.